stablekernel/aqueduct/doc/db/executing_queries.md

 One of the drawbacks to this type of paging is that it can skip or duplicate rows if rows are being added or deleted while fetching subsequent pages.
 For example, if a table again contains 100 rows, and you have made two queries to fetch the first 20, the next query (to grab rows 20-29) should have an `offset` of 20 and a `fetchLimit` of 10.
 If a row is inserted prior to executing the third query that gets rows 20-29, the row that was previously #19 gets moved into the #20 slot.
 Thus, the query to get rows 20-29 will contain a duplicate from the previous query.
 Likewise, if a row is deleted from within the first 20 rows, what would have been row #20 moves into slot #19.
 When fetching rows 20-29, #19 is not fetched and it is skipped.

 Therefore, `Query` has a property named `pageDescriptor` (an instance of `QueryPage`) to better handle paging and avoid the problem of sliding rows.
+A `QueryPage` works by using the value of some property as its starting point for results.
+For example, given an entity that has a `dateCreated` property, a `QueryPage` could specify that the 'starting' point of the result set was at a specific date.
+A `QueryPage` also indicates whether the rows should be fetched before or after the starting point.
+In the context of a `dateCreated` property, this would mean whether the query would fetch rows newer than the starting point or older than the starting point.

-A `QueryPage` specifies which property of the entity defines row order, a value for that property that indicates the point where the query starts fetching rows from, and a direction to fetch the rows in.
+A `QueryPage`, then, has three pieces of information: the name of the property on the entity that the query is paging by, the value for the property that indicates the starting point, and a direction to go from that starting point.
+Respectively, these properties are `propertyName`, `boundingValue` and `order`.

 For example, consider an entity that has a `createdDate` property: